ibm-cloud-docs/account/ts_accounts.md

 You are unable to deploy apps and get an error stating that you have exceeded your organization's memory limit.
 {: tsSymptoms}

-In a Lite account your Cloud Foundry apps can use up to 256 MB of instantaneous runtime memory.
-In billable accounts, there is a 2GB memory limit.
+In a Lite account, your Cloud Foundry apps can use up to 256 MB of instantaneous runtime memory.
+In billable accounts, there is a 2 GB memory limit.
 {: tsCauses}

-If you are using a Lite account, you can get additional memory by upgrading to a billable account.
+If you are using a Lite account, you can get more memory by upgrading to a billable account.
 Go to the **Manage > Billing and Usage > Billing** page in the console, and click **Add Credit Card**.
 {: tsResolve}

 If you do not want to upgrade from a Lite account but have some idle apps, you can delete the idle apps to free up some runtime memory.